Inrixia/Floatplane-Downloader/wiki/settings.md

 ```

 **video_res:**
->This defines the resoloution to download the videos in.
+>This defines the resolution to download the videos in.
 Currently there are only four options you can set it to:
 >**1080** (1080p), **720** (720p), **480** (480p), **360** (360p)
 >
 >Default: "**1080**"